The Septuagint version of the Old Testament (Brenton)

-The Septuagint version of the Old Testament is a translation of the Septuagint by Sir Lancelot Charles Lee Brenton, originally published by Samuel Bagster & Sons, London, in 1844, in English only.
+The Septuagint version of the Old Testament is a translation of the Septuagint to English by Sir Lancelot Charles Lee Brenton, originally published by Samuel Bagster & Sons, London, in 1844.

-From the 1851 edition the Apocrypha were included, and by about 1870, an edition with parallel Greek text existed; another one appeared in 1884.
-In the 20th century it was reprinted by Zondervan among others.
+From the 1851 edition, the Apocrypha were included, and by about 1870, an edition with parallel Greek text existed; another one appeared in 1884.
+In the 20th century, it was reprinted by Zondervan, among others.

 Codex Vaticanus is used as the primary source.
-Brenton's has been the most widely used translation until the publication of New English Translation of the Septuagint in 2007.
+Brenton's had been the most widely used translation until the publication of New English Translation of the Septuagint in 2007.